molszanski/iti/iti/README.md

 }
 ```

-## Why another library?
+### Why another library?

+The main reason is that existing libraries don’t support asynchronous code.
+They either provide a promise to your constructor or require one to imperatively execute all potentially async code before the binding phase.
+Far from ideal.

+This is the reason I started the project

-Libraries like InversifyJS or tsyringe rely on decorators and `reflect-metadata`.
+Secondly, they rely on decorators and `reflect-metadata`

-Firstly, decorators unnecessary couple your application logic with a framework.
+Decorators create unnecessary coupling of an application logic with a framework.
+The whole idea of DI is to decouple the application logic.
+Coupling classes with a DI framework is still coupling and turns DI into a service locator.

+Also, decorator support is an experimental feature in Typescript and current implementation is not compatible with the TC39 proposal.
+This will probably cause problems for any non-trivial decorators and babel hacks.

-Secondly, it is very hard to use with starters like CRA, Next.js etc. To use `reflect-metadata` you need to configure your compiler (babel, typescrip, esbuild, swc etc.) configuratoin which is not trivial.
-So if you can’t use `reflect-metadata` you can't use inversify.
+In addition to that it is very hard to use `reflect-metadata` with starters like CRA, Next.js etc. To use `reflect-metadata` you need to tweak your compilers (babel, typescript, esbuild, swc etc.) configuration.
+So if you can’t use `reflect-metadata` you can’t use `inversify` or `tsyringe`.

 ## Short Manual